TimJung/TimJung/README.md

 ## About me

-🛸 The being known as Tim: Senior Software Engineer & coffee receptacle working @ Riot Games on League of Legends: Wild Rift.
+🛸 The being known as Tim: Staff Software Engineer & coffee receptacle working @ Riot Games on R&D. Previously: League of Legends: Wild Rift.
 Formerly @ Activision Blizzard on the Call of Duty Companion App.
 Currently, I focus on C, Unity, C#, and cool problems like matchmaking.
 I used to focus on JavaScript & React Native.

 🏭 Life recap: Detroit-born.
 Discovered the StarCraft & Age of Empires map editors as a kid.
 Addicted to making games for my friends.
 Teenage addiction to World of Warcraft & The Orange Box.
 Learned Java from a great mentor from the island of Java.
 Degree in Computer Science.
 Worked at Activision Blizzard (a huge dream!).
 Joined the dark side at Riot Games (another huge dream!).
 Wrote a personal github readme - this one - you're reading it now.

 📡 Talk with me about: VR, FPS games, electronic music, functional fashion, what kind of food to bring me to gain my love, cute cats, sci-fi, robots, artificial intelligence, ethics, the ethics of using food to manipulate me, anything Valve, & hardware.

-## What I'm working on at Riot Games 👊 on Wild Rift ⚡
+## What I'm working on at Riot Games 👊
 - 🤼 Matchmaking
-- 🎯 Skill-based systems
+- 🎯 Skill
-- 💎 Ranked ladder systems
+- 💎 Ranked

 ## Cool things I built/shipped for the Call of Duty Companion App
 - 🔫 Call of Duty Gunsmith / Loadout Editor